Minko82/Arcane-Game/README.md

 ---
 ### Overview:
-The ARCANE-Game Expansion introduces new gameplay features and characters to the original game.
+ARCANE-Game is a dice-based game, and this expansion introduces new gameplay features and characters to the original game.
 Key updates include a new creature type, Demon, and additional adventurer types like Knight, Coward, and Glutton.
-The output has been improved with the use of screenshots instead of cluttered text output, enhancing the user experience and making the game interface clearer.

 <img width="639" alt="a1" src="https://github.com/user-attachments/assets/b71e01c8-49fc-4162-a705-3d14a6052031">